 Since the 1970s, ketamine has been marketed in the United States as an injectable, short-acting anesthetic for use in humans and animals.
-In 1999, ketamine, including its salts, isomers and salts of isomers, became a Schedule III non-narcotic substance under the Controlled Substances Act.
-It currently has accepted medical uses for short-term sedation and anesthesia.
-In addition, in 2019, FDA approved the S(+) enantiomer of ketamine (esketamine) nasal spray version (Spravato®) for treatment-resistant depression that is only available at a certified doctor's office or clinic.
-Ketamine has the potential for abuse, which may lead to moderate or low physical dependence or high psychological dependence.
+In 1999, ketamine including its salts, isomers and salts of isomers, became a Schedule III non-narcotic substance under the Controlled Substances Act.
+It has a currently accepted medical use but some potential for abuse, which may lead to moderate or low physical dependence or high psychological dependence.